LuemmelSec/LuemmelSec.github.io/_posts/2020-12-11-Kerberoasting-VS-AS-REP-Roasting.md

 **Kerberoasting** is abusing a normal function inside an environment that makes use of Kerberos, which is the fact that the service tickets are encrypted with the hash of the **SPNs** account.
 If this password is weak an attacker will most likely be able to recover it.
 As a prerequisit one needs to have valid credentials and a useraccount to ask the **KDC** for a **ST**.

+So that´s it, a rather small blog-post about two Active Directory attack methods.
+I hope you liked it.
-If you think that I made mistakes, that things are still unlcear or you are missing things, please feel free to hit me up on [twitter](https://twitter.com/theluemmel).
+If you think that I made mistakes, that parts are still unclear or you are missing things, please feel free to hit me up on [twitter](https://twitter.com/theluemmel).

-Special thanks to my awesome collegues [S3cur3Th1sSh1t](https://twitter.com/ShitSecure) and [0x23353435](https://twitter.com/0x23353435) for their input and support.
+Special thanks to my awesome colleagues [S3cur3Th1sSh1t](https://twitter.com/ShitSecure) and [0x23353435](https://twitter.com/0x23353435) for their input and support.

 I also want to thank the people who already did all the thinking and who wrote down and shared their knowledge:
 [Aidan Preston](https://twitter.com/m0chan98)
 [Sean Metcalf](https://twitter.com/PyroTek3)
 [Will Schroeder](https://twitter.com/harmj0y)

 If you are interested in further info, here are some links that might help:
 [https://zeroshell.org/kerberos/kerberos-operation/](https://zeroshell.org/kerberos/kerberos-operation/)
 [https://www.qomplx.com/qomplx-knowledge-kerberoasting-attacks-explained/](https://www.qomplx.com/qomplx-knowledge-kerberoasting-attacks-explained/)